 - Create a blank text file called php.ini

 - Upload it into your /wp-admin/ folder using FTP

 If increasing the PHP memory limit fixed your site’s error, be aware that this has only temporarily fixed the problem.
 The reason is that your memory limit is probably being exhausted by a poorly coded plugin or theme.
 It is advised that you ask your WordPress web hosting company to look into your site’s server logs to help you find the exact reason.

 If increasing the PHP memory limit did not fix the issue for you, then keep reading.

 If none of the above solutions worked for you, this error is most likely caused by a specific plugin.
 It is also possible that it is a combination of plugins that are not playing nice with each other.
 Sadly, there is no easy way to find this out.
 You have to deactivate all WordPress plugins at once.

 To deactivate all your plugins, follow these steps:

 - Navigate to your wp-content folder and rename the plugin folder to something like plugins_deactivated

-If disabling all plugins fixed the error, then you know it is one of the plugins that is causing the error.
+If disabling all plugins fixed the error, you know it is one of the plugins causing the error.
 Simply go through and reactivate one plugin at a time until you find the one that caused the issue.
 Get rid of that plugin, and report the error to the plugin author.